-Native Landscapes is a native plant nursery and landscaping initiative based out of the Biology Department at Calvin.
-It acts as an implementation arm for the Plaster Creek Stewards group, providing plant materials for restoration projects in the Plaster Creek Watershed.
+Calvin College has a native plant nursery and rainscaping initiative that serves as an implementation arm for Plaster Creek Stewards.
+We provide plants, consulting, site design, installation and maintenance for restoration and green landscaping projects in the Plaster Creek Watershed.

 We are members of Native Plant Guild, an alliance of local businesses and organizations that offers West Michigan a variety of ecological landscaping services.

 Green infrastructure (GI) uses plants, soils, and other elements to restore some of the natural processes required to manage storm water and create healthier urban environments.
 Examples of GI for watershed restoration include rain gardens and bioswales (basin shaped and strategically placed to capture runoff) filled with Michigan's native plants.
 These deep rooted plants filter pollutants and slow stormwater, allowing it to soak into the soil rather than drain directly into the creek through storm drains.
 Planting Michigan native trees and replacing lawn area with native plantings is another way to increase infiltration of storm water and support increased biodiversity.